mblayman/mattlayman.com/content/understand-django/2022-03-10-secure-apps.md

 In this chapter,
 {{< /book >}}
 we explored security topics
-and how they related to Django.
+and how they relate to Django.
 We covered:

 * CSRF